 People aged 55 and over constitute approximately one-fifth of Australia’s homeless population, and there is a large, but unquantified, number of older Australians at risk of homelessness due to their precarious housing circumstances.

-This research project, funded under the 2009-13 National Homelessness Research Agenda, examines the nature and extent of homelessness in Australia’s older population and considers the policy, practice and research responses that are required for this population group if the Australian Government’s long-term goals to halve the rate of homelessness are to be achieved.
+This research project, funded under the 2009-13 National Homelessness Research Agenda, examined the nature and extent of homelessness in Australia’s older population and considers the policy, practice and research responses that are required for this population group.

 This report has scoped the main issues involved in responding effectively to the issue of homelessness and older Australians, primarily relying on readily available secondary sources.
 The report identifies the broad contours of this issue.